sharetribe/flex-docs/src/docs/concepts-messages/email-notifications/index.md

 [editing the transaction process](/how-to/edit-transaction-process-with-flex-cli/).
 The
 [template sub-directory](https://github.com/sharetribe/flex-example-processes/tree/master/flex-default-process/templates)
-in the transaction process directory contains all the transaction notification email templates.
-All transaction notifications use the [Handlebars templating language](/references/email-templates/#handlebars) and can be edited similarly to built-in email templates.
+**TODO UPDATE REPO LINK** in the transaction process directory contains all the transaction notification email templates.
+All transaction notifications use the
+[Handlebars templating language](/references/email-templates/#handlebars)
+and can be edited similarly to built-in email templates.